-Amazon Prime Day is the best time to outsmart your competitors and drive traffic to your product pages.
+Amazon Prime Day was initially a one-day sales ...
+More is the best time to outsmart your competitors and drive traffic to your product pages.
 And what better way to do that than by relying on a sophisticated marketing campaign?
 We’ll run you through the basics of Sponsored Products Ads right now.

-In our previous Prime Day Prep post, we revealed the basics of using Lightning Deals to increase your traffic on Amazon.
+In our previous Prime Day was initially a one-day sales ...
+More Prep post, we revealed the basics of using Lightning Deals to increase your traffic on Amazon.
 This time, we’ll take you through the fundamentals of Amazon Sponsored Products campaigns.
 We’ll also reveal the dos and don’ts of running a campaign on Amazon.

 Amazon Sponsored Products 101

-Amazon Sponsored Products is the name of a Pay-Per-Click (PPC) ad platform for Amazon sellers.
+Amazon Sponsored Products is the name of a Internet advertising model whereb...
+More ad platform for Amazon sellers.
 Here’s a brief intro:

 Amazon Sponsored Products intro video courtesy of Amazon Seller Education